hugo-deoliveira/Predict-NYC-Property-Sales/README.md

-# Predict-NYC-Property-Sales
+# Sales prediction using Kaggle NYC Property Sales dataset
-Sales prediction using Kaggle NYC Property Sales dataset
+* First step: Trying to understand the data, what information we have.